Global Data Barometer Home Page

 The Global Data Barometer is a collaborative project that aims to measure the state of data in relation to urgent societal issues.
 Together with regional hubs and thematic partners, we seek to appraise data availability, governance, capability and use around the world to help shape data infrastructures that limit risks and harms in climate action, company information, health and COVID-19, land, political integrity, public finance and public procurement.

 We started developing the Global Data Barometer in 2019 to respond to the needs expressed at the 2019 Open Government Partnership summit for updated, in-depth, country-level insights on data governance and availability.
 In 2020, we began consulting on the study design and created a network that comprised of regional research hubs and thematic partners.
+The first edition of the Global Data Barometer was launched in 2022.

 The Tool